Ravikanth22/MyPortfolio/README.md

 #### Deploying to GitHub Pages

 This section guides you to deploy your portfolio on GitHub pages.

-- Navigate to `package.json` and enter your domain name instead of `https://eshwarcvs.github.io/` in `homepage` variable.
-For example, if you want your site to be `https://<your-username>.github.io/`, add the same to the homepage section of `package.json`.

 - Optionally, configure the domain.
 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.